Raghav129/Voice-Assistant/README.md

 # Voice-Assistant
-This is a personal voice assistant made using Python
+This is a personal voice assistant made using Python.
+Download all the necessary modules before using the assistant.